debraville7/Bike-Sharing-Analysis/README.md

 # Introduction
-This project focuses on analyzing bike-sharing usage data from Capital Bikeshare in Washington, D.C., covering the period from January 1, 2011, to December 31, 2012.
-The dataset provides hourly aggregated counts of total bike rentals, without individual trip details such as start and end locations.
-Despite this limitation, the dataset includes rich meteorological information—such as temperature, humidity, and weather conditions—which can be valuable for uncovering patterns in user demand.
-By examining the relationship between time-based variables and weather factors, this analysis aims to identify trends and influences on hourly bike rental activity, offering insights into how external conditions affect bike-sharing usage.
+This project focuses on analyzing bike sharing data from Capital Bikeshare in Washington, D.C., USA, for the period between January 1, 2011, and December 31, 2012.
+The data is aggregated on an hourly basis.
+This means that no initial and final locations of the individual rides are available, but only the total number of rides per hour.
+Nevertheless, additional meteorological information is available in the data, which could serve as a driving factor for identifying the total number of requests for a specific time frame (bad weather conditions could have a substantial impact on bike sharing demand)

 ## Understanding the data